kurty51114/Assignment1_2420/README.md

 > ssh-keygen -t ed25519 -f ~/ssh/<key-name> -C "youremail@email.com"
 > ```

-This command uses the ssh-keygen module, and it takes the type (-t), filename (-f), and comment (-C).
-This command specifically uses the "ed25519" cryptography algorithm, points to the .ssh folder where the key will be created, and adds your email as a comment.
+This command uses the ssh-keygen module, and it takes the type (-t), filename (-f), and comment (-C)[^9].
+This command specifically uses the "ed25519" cryptography algorithm, points to the .ssh folder where the key will be created, and adds your email as a comment .

 Congratulations!
 You have successfully created an ssh key pair.
 Two files will be created, one file with the name you selected and one with a file extension *.pub*.
 The contents of these files contains the private and public keys, respectively.
 You will be using these keys later on in configurating connection to your droplet.

 ---
 ## Downloading Doctl to set up Arch Linux Remote Server

 Doctl is the official DigitalOcean command line interface (CLI).
-Doctl is the tool we will be using to interact with the DigitalOcean API and set up our remote server (doctl Command Line Interface, 2024).
+Doctl is the tool we will be using to interact with the DigitalOcean API and set up our remote server[^4].
 To download Doctl:

 1. Run the following command in the terminal window from your home directory: